 Enzymes are the main factor associated with aging, which is why raw fooders have a tendency to look younger than their years.
 The more enzymes we have in the body, the more we preserve that youthful appearance and attitude.

 When we eat cooked food, a phenomenon called leukocytosis occurs.
 Put simply, this is a low-grade immune response that the body puts into action when it wants to fight what it perceives as an invader.

-When we eat raw foods, leukocytosis does not occur.
+When we eat foods without cooking them, leukocytosis does not occur.
 Thus the immune system can build up and get stronger, so when a virus is going around, the body is better equipped to deal with it.

 In my family, we haven’t needed to see a medical doctor in over eight years.

 Many people are under the impression that raw food is boring and some kind of self-denial.
 In fact, it’s the reverse.

 Because the food you’re eating is so healthy, you can eat candy, cakes and desserts without guilt.
 Raw foods are a very exciting and progressive cuisine: raw food chefs draw from favorites all over the word and interpret them with their own uniquely healthy twist.

 OK, I’ll admit, some dishes bear more resemblance to the originals than others.
 But whichever way you look at it, raw lasagna, pizza, falafel, burgers, noodles, curries, and breads are bursting with